 I know little about discipline but I can’t think you win kids over by punishing them, seemingly unjustly, when as far as they’re concerned they were perfectly behaved.
 When I came in at 1:00, we split the time between independent reading (which could have been better but was decent, maybe 12 out of 15 kids actually read at least a page) and then I took them to the computer lab for writing, and miracle of miracles, they actually wrote.
 I was wearing my scorpion necklace—a real scorpion embedded in resin, maybe the length of your index finger—and managed to bond with some of the kids over it.
 One girl who was surly on Wednesday thought the necklace was “gnarly” and “dumb cool” and wanted to talk jewelry with me.
 One boy was like “Ewww” but clearly respected me on some level after looking closely at it.
 I also managed to win a few of them over on the basis of being a video gamer and a comic book reader.
 They actually wrote sentences.
 One girl wrote a half-page.
 Two kids wrote seven sentences each.
 I affirmed their good work every time I circled the room.
 They were happy and productive.
 I could have cried.

 And yet I’m sitting here drinking because much of this has just been undermined by the disciplinary action taken today.
 I do think it is important to teach community and collective accountability.
 They should not get away with disrespecting their peers.
 But if none of the kids saw it happening, or knew what was going on until after it happened, why punish them?
 We call it “discipline” so it sounds less harsh, but the kids still see it as punishment.
 “It isn’t fair,” they complain.
 They’re animated with righteousness.
 As DeVon pointed out, “You didn’t punish us collectively when me and Shaun supposedly ‘fought’ last week.”
 That was the fight that injured me, but I agree with him wholeheartedly.
 We’re sending mixed messages, and guess what?
-They aren’t stupid.
 They know it.

 I do agree that play-fighting and real fighting are on different levels, but punishing the whole group by taking away their field trip, and taking demeaning, meaningless actions like calling them “8th grade” instead of “9th grade” because they “aren’t ready for 9th grade yet,” erodes their good feeling about their own progress and their respect for us.
 They don’t care what we call them.
 Kids were snickering and shrugging as the coordinator said this.
 If they already care so little about the system that they disrespect authority all the time, why would they respect it any more when they’re being disciplined for what they feel is no good reason?